 Obstinate Man’s Beliefs In Classic Literature, Fiction, Literary Fiction O An obstinate man does not hold opinions, but they hold him.
 Charles Dickens – Martin Chuzzlewit Purchase Now Charles Dickens Martin Chuzzlewit FacebookXPinterestEmailLinkedInWhatsApp

-Weakness and Fall In Classic Literature, Fiction, Literary Fiction W The weakest kind of fruit drops earliest to the ground.
+Change Propagates Change In Classic Literature, Fiction, Literary Fiction C Change begets change.
+Nothing propagates so fast.
 Charles Dickens – Martin Chuzzlewit Purchase Now

 Object in Life In Classic Literature, Comedy, Fiction O A good tempered man may have just as good an object in life as a bad-tempered one.
 Charles Dickens – The Pickwick Papers Purchase Now